rgulden/k3s-raspberry-pi/README.md

 # If you need a specific version run the following:
 curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=mynodetoken INSTALL_K3S_VERSION=v0.9.1 sh -
 ```
-12. You know have a ready to use worker node.
+2. You now have a ready to use worker node.
 Confirm its connected to the cluster by running the following command on the master node:
 ```bash
 sudo kubectl get nodes
 ```